 That protocol calls for a one-drug injection (pentobarbital) and a two-drug backup combo (the painkiller hydromorphone and the sedative midazolam), but the drugs are not in the state inventory for executions.
 The state hasn’t been able to acquire the drugs because manufacturers don’t want to sell them for the procedure.
 And there is no legislation for alternative types of execution.

 State Attorney General Jeff Landry, a Republican, blames Gov. John Bel Edwards, a Democrat, for foot-dragging on the issue and points out that Texas carried out seven executions the first six months of the year.
 There were eight through July 17.

-“Edwards countered that Landry is using the state’s difficulty with executions to score political points ...
+“Edwards countered that Landry is using the state’s difficulty with executions to score political points, but the ...

 When Lewis Cain was roused from sleep by police officers in his home demanding the keys to his BMW, he objected.
 Still, cops drove away in his car.